Scott Adams

 Scott Raymond Adams (born June 8, 1957) is an American author and cartoonist.
-He is the creator of the syndicated Dilbert comic strip, and the author of several nonfiction works of satire, commentary, and business.
-Dilbert gained national prominence during the downsizing period in 1990s America and reached a worldwide audience.
-Adams worked in various business roles before he became a full-time cartoonist in 1995.
-He writes in a satirical, often sarcastic way about the social and psychological landscape of white-collar workers in modern corporations.
-In addition, Adams has written books in various other areas, including the spiritual experiment God's Debris encapsulating a form of pandeism, and books on political and management topics, including Win Bigly: Persuasion in a World Where Facts Don't Matter.
+He is the creator of the Dilbert comic strip and the author of several nonfiction works of business, commentary, and satire.
+Adams worked in various corporate roles before he became a full-time cartoonist in 1995.
+While working at Pacific Bell in 1989, Adams created Dilbert.
+By the mid-1990s, the strip had gained national prominence in the United States and began to reach a worldwide audience.
+Dilbert remained popular throughout the following decades, spawning several books written by Adams.

+Adams writes in a satirical way about the social and psychological landscape of white-collar workers in modern corporations.
+In addition, Adams has written books in various other areas, including the pandeistic spiritual novella God's Debris and books on political and management topics, including Loserthink.

-In 2023, Dilbert was dropped by numerous newspapers and its distributor, Andrews McMeel Syndication, after Adams published a video which included comments about Black people that were widely characterized as racist.
-Adams plans to relaunch the strip as Dilbert Reborn on Locals in March 2023.
+In February 2023, Dilbert was dropped by numerous newspapers and its distributor, Andrews McMeel Syndication, after Adams called black Americans that disagreed with "It's okay to be white" a "hate group" and said white Americans should "get the hell away from" them.
+Adams later said this was a use of hyperbole.
+Adams then relaunched the strip as a webcomic on his locals.com website.

 Early life and education

-Adams was born on June 8, 1957 in Windham, New York, the son of Paul and Virginia (née Vining) Adams.
-He has described himself as "about half German" and also has English, Irish, Welsh, Scottish, Dutch, and a small amount of Native American ancestry.
+Adams was born on June 8, 1957, in Windham, New York, the son of Paul and Virginia (née Vining) Adams.
+He has described himself as "about half German" and has English, Irish, Welsh, Scottish, and Dutch ancestry.
+In 2016, Adams said he had a small amount of Native American ancestry, but later discovered via 23andme genetic testing that he does not have any detectable Native American genetic markers.
 He was a fan of Peanuts comics while growing up and started drawing comics at age 6.
 He won a drawing competition at age 11.

 Adams graduated from Windham-Ashland-Jewett Central School in 1975 and was the valedictorian of his class of 39 students.
-He remained in the area and earned a BA in economics from Hartwick College in 1979.
+He earned a BA in economics from Hartwick College in Oneonta, New York in 1979.
 He then moved to California and started work.
-In 1986, Adams earned an MBA from the University of California, Berkeley.
+In 1986, he earned an MBA from the University of California, Berkeley.
 Adams took Dale Carnegie Training and called it "life changing".
-He is a vegetarian.